Montenegro - Data Protection Overview

 - providing an opinion in the case of doubt as to whether a set of personal data should be considered a filing system within the meaning of the PDPL;

 - monitoring the application of organizational and technical measures for the protection of personal data, and proposing an improvement of these measures; and

 - providing an opinion as to whether a specific way of personal data processing puts the rights and freedoms of individuals at risk.

 4. Key Definitions

-Data controller: An individual or legal entity who processes personal data on the territory of Montenegro or on the territory outside of Montenegro where, under international law, Montenegrin regulations apply; or is incorporated outside Montenegro or does not have residence in Montenegro but uses equipment for data processing situated in Montenegro, except if the equipment is used only for transfer of personal data over the territory of Montenegro.
+Data controller: An individual or legal entity who processes personal data on the territory of Montenegro or on the territory outside of Montenegro where, under international law, Montenegrin regulations apply; or is incorporated outside Montenegro or does not have a residence in Montenegro but uses equipment for data processing situated in Montenegro, except if the equipment is used only for transfer of personal data over the territory of Montenegro.
 The data controller located out of the country must appoint a representative with a seat or residence in Montenegro.
-The representative is responsible for fulfilment of obligations under the PDPL.
+The representative is responsible for the fulfillment of obligations under the PDPL.

 Data processor: A public authority, public administration body, self-government, or local administration authority, commercial enterprise, or other legal person, entrepreneur of a natural person, who performs tasks concerning the processing of personal data on behalf of the controller (Article 9(5) of the PDPL).

-Biometric data: Biometric data are data on physical or physiological characteristics possessed by each natural person, which are specific, unique and immutable, and on the basis of which it is possible to determine the identity of a person, either directly or indirectly (Article 9(8) of the PDPL).
+Biometric data: Biometric data are data on physical or physiological characteristics possessed by each natural person, which are specific, unique, and immutable, and on the basis of which it is possible to determine the identity of a person, either directly or indirectly (Article 9(8) of the PDPL).